 Like its sisters, Vulcano was formed by volcanic activity.
 The thermal pools (Laghetto di Fanghi) are shaped by geothermal forces: Naturally warm, sulphuric water bubbles to the surface, mixing with the volcanic soil to create a silty mud.
 The mud is rich in minerals and purportedly good for one’s skin – hence why you’ll see bathers lathering themselves in the steely grey goo.

-While it’s too chilly to swim on the island’s black sand beaches in winter, the thermal pools are a cosy 28 degrees Celsius year-round.
+While it’s too chilly to swim on the island’s black sand beaches in winter, the thermal pools are a cozy 28 degrees Celsius year-round.
 They’re easy to find: Just follow your nose from the port.
 Changing rooms and other facilities are provided, and admission costs a few Euros.
 Just be warned that the sulphuric mud has a way of seeping into your clothing, thus it’s best to bring old swimmers and visit at the end of the day after you’ve explored the rest of the island.

 Go Skiing near Turin, Piedmont

 Turin is famous for its royal palaces and industrial heritage, not so much for winter sports.
 So here lies an incredible opportunity for you to enjoy winter in the city and in the mountains at the same time.
-Turin is located at the foot of the Italian Alps, which means you can be at the ski resorts in less than 2 hours driving or by public transportation.
+Turin is located at the foot of the Italian Alps, which means you can be at the ski resorts in less than 2 hours of driving or by public transportation.